MichaelZaniewski/Healthcare-Project/SQL Analysis Queries.md

 ```

 ## Section 4: Demographics
-### 1) which patient demographics drive the highest revenue for the top 5 hospitals?
+### 1) Which patient demographics drive the highest revenue for the top 3 hospitals?

 ```
 WITH top5 AS (
-  SELECT hospital, COUNT(DISTINCT patient_id) AS cnt_patients
+  SELECT hospital, COUNT(distinct patient_id) AS cnt_patients
   FROM visit
   GROUP BY hospital
   ORDER BY cnt_patients DESC